It's gluten-free, it's just sweet enough, and this sour cherry almond tart is an easy dessert to make for your next get-together!

 But it certainly isn't necessary.

-Then simply assemble, slice and serve!
 This tart is delicious as is.
-No ice cream or whipped cream necessary!
+No ice cream or whipped cream is necessary!

 Gluten Free Sour Cherry Almond Tart